achatainga/enhanced-wp-migrations/README.md

 ### Use

-You can run specific migrations using the filename as an argument, eg. `wp edbi migrate 2.1.1`.
+You can run specific migrations using the filename as an argument, eg. `wp edbm migrate 2.1.1`.

-To rollback all migrations you can run `wp edbi migrate --rollback`, or just a specific migration `wp edbi migrate 2.1.1 --rollback`.
+To rollback all migrations you can run `wp edbm migrate --rollback`, or just a specific migration `wp edbm migrate 2.1.1 --rollback`.